nuxeo/FunkLoad/doc/source/intro.rst

 Introduction
 ==============

-This is the documentation for the FunkLoad tool.

-FunkLoad is a functional and load web tester, written in Python, whose main use cases are:
+FunkLoad_ is a functional and load web tester, written in Python, whose main use cases are:

 * Functional testing of web projects, and thus regression testing as well.